About the Authentication and Legalization Process

 Contact our friendly specialists for more information on how we can assist you with the authentication and legalization of your birth certificate and other documents.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.

 We are commonly asked how long it takes to authenticate and legalize a Canadian birth certificate.
-There are two scenarios which determine how long it will take.
-If you authenticate and legalize your birth certificate yourself by mail, it will take a minimum of five weeks and often longer.
-You should also note that if you make a mistake in how you prepare and submit your birth certificate, it is likely that your document will be returned unprocessed.
+To use your birth certificate abroad, it may need to be authenticated and legalized.
+This can be handled yourself in most cases by mail, or you may hire an authentication and legalization service like ours.
+The timeline will depend on the destination country and their requirements.
+You should note that if you make a mistake in how you prepare and submit your birth certificate, it is possible that your document will be returned unprocessed.

 There are three steps to authenticate and legalize a Canadian birth certificate.
 These steps are document preparation, document authentication, and document legalization.
 Click on each of these steps to get more detailed information.